-The Group is committed to promote a diverse and inclusive workplace at all levels, reflective of the communities in which it does business.
+The Company is committed to promote a diverse and inclusive workplace at all levels, reflective of the communities in which it does business.

 It approaches diversity in the broadest sense, recognizing that successful businesses flourish through embracing diversity into their business strategy, and developing talent at every level in the organisation.

-For this purpose, the Group takes into consideration various aspects such as broad industry experience, knowledge, independence, gender, age and cultural and educational background for the Board appointments.
+For this purpose, the Company takes into consideration various aspects such as broad industry experience, knowledge, independence, gender, age and cultural and educational background for the Board appointments.

 2.6.
-Information flow on risk to the management body
+Information flow on risk to the board

 Risk information flows up to the Board directly from the business departments and control functions.
-The Board ensures that it receives on a frequent basis, at least annually written reports regarding Internal Audit, Compliance, Money Laundering and Terrorist Financing and Risk Management issues and approves the Group's ICARA report as shown in the table below:
+The Board ensures that it receives on a frequent basis, at least annually written reports regarding Internal Audit, Compliance, Money Laundering and Terrorist Financing and Risk Management issues and approves the Company's ICARA report as shown in the table below:

-Table 6: Information flow on risk to management body
+Table 5: Information flow on risk to board